Mal Blum

-Mal Blum is an American songwriter, musician, writer and performer from New York.
-Blum has released six full-length albums, most recently The Villain in 2025.
+Mal Blum is an American songwriter, musician, writer, live performer and comedian.
+Blum has released six full-length albums, either self-released or on independent record labels, the most recent being The Villain (2025).

 Career

 Blum spent their (Note: Blum is non-binary and transgender and uses they/them and he/him pronouns.) early career promoting self-booked DIY solo tours and also self-released their early albums before signing to record labels.

 In 2014, they signed to punk label Don Giovanni Records and announced they would be working on a new album produced by Marissa Paternoster of the band Screaming Females.
 After the Don Giovanni release of You Look a Lot Like Me in 2015, Blum began touring nationally with a band, contributing to what critics called a "more developed but still gritty, punk" sound.

-Blum was a recurring musical and comedic guest on The Chris Gethard Show They have also appeared as a musical guest on the Welcome to Night Vale (WTNV) podcast and have toured extensively opening for WTNV's National and International live shows in 2018, 2019 and 2023.
+Blum was a recurring musical and comedic guest on The Chris Gethard Show.
+They have also appeared as a musical guest on the Welcome to Night Vale (WTNV) podcast and have toured extensively as a musical guest and opener for WTNV's National and International live shows in 2018, 2019, 2023, and 2026.

 In February 2019 Blum released a new single, "Things Still Left To Say", and in March 2019 they toured with Lucy Dacus.
 That year they released the album Pity Boy, recorded with Joe Reinhart of Hop Along at Headroom Studios in Philadelphia.
 Pitchfork's Abby Jones categorized Pity Boy as a shift "into potent pop-punk that recalls both Hop Along and Titus Andronicus", noting the newfound focus on guitarist Audrey Zee Whitesides' electric riffs, while maintaining the lyrics as "the album's centerpiece" writes Jones,If the electric guitar had evolved into a supporting actor by Blum’s last album, 2016’s You Look a Lot Like Me, then it’s the lead on Pity Boy.
 The nimble, vigorous riffs [...] ricocheting like rubber balls around “I Don’t Want To” and “Not My Job” with Blum’s vocals surging in countermelody.

 Max Cohen, in their review for Bandcamp's "Album of the Day" series, writes of Pity Boy's production value: